MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 The agent monitors a designated mailbox for incoming customer emails about item inquiries.
 The mailbox is specified in the Sales Order Agent configuration (learn more in [Set up Sales Order Agent](sales-order-agent-setup.md)).
 When the agent identifies a potential request in an email, it starts to prepare a sales quote.
 For example, it verifies whether the customer is registered in Business Central.
 It then checks item availability, creates a sales quote, and prepares an email response to the customer that includes the quote as a PDF attachment.

-Some steps require your intervention, like reviewing email correspondence and assisting the agent as needed.
+Some steps require your intervention, like reviewing email correspondence and assisting the agent as needed (learn more in the section [Agent process flow](#agent-process-flow)).
 Until an order is created, the agent handles back-and-forth email exchanges with the customer to resolve missing details and allow modifications to the original request.

 ### Identifying the customer and its related documents